 (Referral links are used in this post.)

 We love bacon.
 And we love cheese.
 And we love beef.
 And, really, almost everything is a little better with some ranch flavor.
 The folks at the Colts Best Tailgate Contest asked me to come up with some fun tailgating recipes, and I knew this would be perfect.
-(Do you think you know how to tailgate?
-Enter the contest here for your chance to win!
-Update – this contest is now closed.)
 You just can’t go wrong with these Cheddar Bacon Ranch Burgers – you get all the good stuff in one yummy package!

 There are a few tricks to making these burgers come out just right.
 The first trick is to use the right meat.
 You’ll want to use a mid-range ground beef for these burgers (something in the 85-90% lean range).
 Ground chicken and turkey have so little fat that the patties won’t hold together.
 Leaner meats also stick to the grill, and the cheese is going to give us enough sticking problems!
 And don’t worry if your ground beef is a different color on the inside than it is on the outside – that’s perfectly normal.